 I’m sure you will all agree with me that there are lots of articles, point of views and arguments around brand identity, brand personality and advertising.
-When it comes to branding everyone’s got a lot to say about how companies & organisations should or shouldn’t use design as a tool of communication.
+When it comes to branding everyone’s got a lot to say about how companies & organizations should or shouldn’t use design as a tool of communication.
 Market research companies aren’t excluded in this hype either.

 As I was reading through an interesting article by Lucy Davison & Paul Buckley about the importance of branding in market research, The Future’s Bright, The Future’s Branded; my curiosity was piqued by their recent visual exploration based on 25 global research company identities.
-They analysed each logo according to six design fundamentals: Colour, shape, form, font, imagery and symbol.
+They analyzed each logo according to six design fundamentals: Colour, shape, form, font, imagery, and symbol.
 But what they found was an overwhelming use of blue & grey.
-In addition to this, square was the dominant logo shape applied in most designs
+In addition to this, the square was the dominant logo shape applied in most designs

 So what does it all mean?
 Why blue, grey and square?